grych/drab/CONTRIBUTING.md

 ** If you don't want to create an issue on Github, please report it directly to <grych@tg.pl> **

 ### Correct docs: fix typos, syntax etc
-Drab needs help with the documentation: it must be more clear to readers and checked for typos, sytax.
+Drab needs help with the documentation: it must be more clear to readers and checked for typos, syntax.

 * Create a new [Pull Request](https://github.com/grych/drab/pulls) on Github without reporting it as a bug.
 Label it as `docs`